AtharvaM-1732/AtharvaM-1732-TechX-Gen-AI-Exchange-Hackathon-by-Google/README.md

 The repository is organized into three main folders:

 1. **Database**
 The database folder contains data collected through web scraping.
-This data is crucial for both the financial advice module and the financial bot.
+This data is crucial for both the insurance-related advice module and the insurance bot.
 To use this data:

    - Contains data collected through web scraping
    - Contains the codebase for data collection
-   - Used for analysis and decision-making in both the financial advice and bot modules
+   - Used for analysis and decision-making in both the insurance-related advice and bot modules

-2. **Financial Bot**
+2. **Insurance Bot**
-The financial bot is designed to handle automated financial queries.
-To set up and run the financial bot:
+The insurance-related bot is designed to handle automated insurance-related queries.
+To set up and run the insurance bot:
    - An automated system for handling financial queries and providing basic financial information

 3. **Advisory Bot**
-    - A more advanced system that uses GenAI to provide personalized financial advice Based on users information
+    - A more advanced system that uses GenAI to provide personalized insurance-related advice Based on users information
----
-## Additional Information

-For more details about the project, including in-depth discussions, technical explanations, and updates, please check our Medium blog [(https://medium.com/@project-saadhna](https://medium.com/@atharvamundke22/how-to-build-a-financial-advisory-bot-using-rag-with-genai-cbaa963c4222).

 ---